marmelab/react-admin/UPGRADE.md

 ## Authorization: `<WithPermission>` and `<SwitchPermissions>` replaced by `<WithPermissions>`

 We removed the `WithPermission` and `SwitchPermissions` in favor of a more versatile component: `WithPermissions`.
-The `WithPermissions` component retrieves permissions by calling the `authClient` with the `AUTH_GET_PERMISSIONS` type.
+The `WithPermissions` component retrieves permissions by calling the `authProvider` with the `AUTH_GET_PERMISSIONS` type.
 It then passes the permissions to the render callback.

 This component follows the [render callback pattern](https://cdb.reacttraining.com/use-a-render-prop-50de598f11ce).
 Just like the [React Router `Route`](https://reacttraining.com/react-router/web/api/Route) component, you can pass a render callback to `<WithPermissions>` either as its only child, or via its `render` prop (if both are passed, the `render` prop is used).